 If your nanny becomes pregnant, you will be required to administer Statutory Maternity Pay (if they qualify) to cover their maternity leave.
 There are also other things to consider such as paid time off for antenatal care and arranging ‘Keep In Touch’ days.
 Nannytax can give you plenty of support when it comes to your nanny’s maternity but we’ll cover off this topic in more detail below.

 Yes, all pregnant employees are entitled to maternity leave regardless of how long they have worked for their employer.

 - A pregnant nanny may take up to 52 weeks of maternity leave in total.

 - Your nanny will retain their employment rights while on the maternity leave.
 This means they will continue to accrue holiday and you must maintain your employer pension contributions.

-- If they wish to return before the end of the 52 weeks they must give the employer 8 weeks notice.
+- If your nanny decides to return before the end of the 52 weeks they must give you 8 weeks’ notice in writing.

 How much is Statutory Maternity Pay?

 - The first 6 weeks of Statutory Maternity Pay is at 90% of nanny’s gross wage.

 - The remaining 33 weeks are at the current SMP rate of £151.20 or 90% of the nanny’s salary, whichever is lower.

 - Any additional pay is at the employer’s discretion but note this cannot be reclaimed.